-Some things are easier than others, largely because of limitations in your eCommerce system – purchase complete emails will likely be simple, cart abandonment not too bad if you ignore the whole business of emailing people who haven’t signed into the cart.
-However, browse and form abandonment, or any type of highly personalized emails, are likely to be very difficult.
+Some things are easier than others, largely because of limitations in your eCommerce system – purchase complete emails will likely be simple, cart abandonment not too bad if you don’t mind the inability to identify customers who weren’t logged in when they carted.
+However, browse and form abandonment, or any type of highly personalized emails, are likely to be more challenging.

 Method 2: Sending triggered emails with a purpose-built triggered messaging system

-There are several dedicated triggered messaging systems which help tie some or all of these moving parts together.
-The simpler ones handle just cart abandonment, more sophisticated systems handle a wider range of applications.
+There are several dedicated triggered messaging systems which help tie some - or all - of these moving parts together.
+Some handle just cart abandonment, while more sophisticated systems handle a wider range of applications.

 • What is the cost of integrating with your eCommerce site?
 Support for data layers (such as the W3C digital data layer) may reduce this cost.